 36. FAMILY: Includes, but is not limited to the following, regardless actual or perceived sexual orientation, gender identity, or marital status, a single person, who may be an elderly person, disabled person, near-elderly person, or any other single person; or a group of persons residing together.
 Such group includes, but is not limited to a family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family), an elderly family, a near-elderly family, a disabled family, a displaced family, or the remaining member of a tenant family.
 The PHA has the discretion to determine if any other group of persons qualifies as a family.

-37. FAMILY HOUSING UNIT: All units that are two bedroom or larger, except highrise two-bedroom units, including Glendale Townhome units.
+37. FAMILY HOUSING UNIT: All units that are two bedroom or larger, except highrise two-bedroom units, including Glendale Townhome units, public housing scattered site units, and Community Housing Resource (CHR) units.
 Family units are for adults with Dependents.
 For households who no longer have a Dependent, the remaining adults and residual family members may transfer to highrise units.
 If the household does not transfer in a timely manner, MPHA will terminate the lease.

 38. FAMILY SELF SUFFICIENCY (FSS) PROGRAM: A self-sufficiency program established by the Minneapolis Public Housing Authority (MPHA) that offers incentives to promote economic self-sufficiency among motivated FSS public housing low rent Tenants via successful completion of their FSS Contract of Participation.